spannerci/spanner-examples/README.md

 ## Jobs
 Each time Spanner CI is triggered from a source code commit or pull request a new Job is created automatically.
 Every Job gets the instructions on what to do from the [.spannerci.yml](#configuration-with-spannerciyml) file and then runs inside a virtual environment.
 Upon completion, Jobs provide the output result for each running stage and the resulted artifacts (e.g firmware binaries), if any.
 Moreover, in the `Testing` stage, the output result for each test case is provided.

 New Jobs can also be created manually.
 Each Job belongs to a specific Project.
-A list with all the Project Jobs can be found under the Project page (accessible by clicking a Project name in the [Projects](http://console.spannerci.com/app/) page).
+A list with all the Project Jobs can be found under the Project Info page (accessible by clicking a Project name in the [Projects](http://console.spannerci.com/app/) page).
 From there, it's possible to get various information about each Job, download any artifacts or even watch any Job in runtime or at a later time.

 Also note, that because of the Spanner integration with GitHub & Gitlab, it's possible to watch the Job result directly from GitHub or Gitlab, after creating a new Pull Request.

 ## Environment Variables
 Spanner supports the definition of environment variables for each Project.
-These are variables that will be imported in the Linux based virtual environment that runs a [Spanner Job](#jobs).
-They are defined from `Environment Variables` section in the Project Settings page.
+They can be defined in the `Environment Variables` section, under the Project Settings page.
 They can be referenced in the [.spannerci.yml](#configuration-with-spannerciyml) file using the `$` prefix, e.g `$MY_VAR`, and we use them in two diferrent ways:
-    a) as a value to a stage parameter, e.g `devices: $DEVICE_ID` and
+    * Throughout the `.spannerci.yml` file, where they will be replaced by the actual value, as defined in the Project Settings.
+For example: ```access_token: $MY_ACCESS_TOKEN```.
-    b) inside the `env_vars` parameter that will import them directly in the virtual environment, for example:
+    * Inside the `env_vars` stage parameter of building or testing stage, where they will be imported directly in the virtual environment, for example:

 ```
 env_vars: